vuejs/vuepress/docs/guide/using-vue.md

 - **Usage**:

-You can use this component at the end of header text to add some status for some API:
+You can use this component in header to add some status for some API:

 ``` md
 ### Badge <Badge text="beta" type="warn"/> <Badge text="0.10.1+"/>